 The manager needs to sell the company and its benefits.
 During this stage, they need to know what the company is looking for in a new employee and create a positive impression of the company, so the candidate will be interested in finding out more.

 For employees, it’s now easier to stay in touch with potential employers and recruiters.
-Social media platforms like LinkedIn offer a great way to connect with recruiters and build professional relationships.
+Social media platforms like LinkedIn are great ways to connect with recruiters and build professional relationships.
 The benefits exceed the technological advancement of workplace chat tools that help remote teams around the world communicate and collaborate more efficiently and easily.
 Furthermore, tools like LinkedHelper can enhance your LinkedIn experience by automating certain tasks, such as connection requests and follow-ups, streamlining your networking efforts, and increasing your visibility in the professional community.

 The recruitment stage